Google smart home brand Nest expands to Germany, Austria, Italy, Spain

 The expansion is a long time coming for Nest, whose smart thermostats, cameras and smoke alarms are used in some 190 countries, but (up to now) have been only sold and supported officially in seven.
 (And even that rollout has been slow: the last country expansion, also in Europe, happened in September 2014.)

 Lionel Paillet, Nest’s GM for Europe, explained that the delay was deliberate — not the result of any clouds or controversy related to Google’s ownership.

-(Nest has been the subject of some controversy over what, exactly, its future would be as part of the search and Android giant as it also looked to make its own-branded moves into the area of the connected home, specifically via its Google Home hub that competes with the Echo from Amazon.
-And more immediately after the Google acquisition, Nest was targeted by German activists who created a spoof site that acted as a criticism of its privacy policies.
+(There is some backstory here: Nest has been the subject of some controversy over what, exactly, its future would be as part of the search and Android giant as it also looked to make its own-branded moves into the area of the connected home, specifically via its Google Home hub that competes with the Echo from Amazon.
+More immediately, in Germany, after the Google acquisition, Nest was targeted by German activists who created a spoof site that acted as a criticism of Google’s privacy policies.
 The site was taken down after legal threats.)

 “The main reason for waiting to launch is that we’ve been busy to bring scale to business,” Paillet said in an interview.
 “Contrary to some launching everything everywhere and hoping for the best, we had a specific strategy.
 Several years into our UK and Netherlands businesses, for example, we’ve been selling extremely well and are now in millions of homes globally, growing 50% year-on-year.
 The smart home is still a new concept, and we really wanted to get that base before going to our next countries.”